allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 At execution time, the materializer refuses a cluster containing active or transitioning workers.
 Compatible stopped workers are reused; missing workers are launched in bounded, detached batches.
+There is no fleet-wide readiness
+barrier: each healthy worker claims one prebalanced assignment, completes its own setup, and starts materializing while other workers are still booting.
-All planned worker types are submitted before one combined readiness wait.
-Every setup and dispatch command is scoped to the exact selected instance IDs so unrelated stopped workers cannot be resumed or assigned work.
+Status can therefore show workers waiting, queued, bootstrapping, materializing, stopping, and stopped at the same time.
+Verbose resharding logs are collected from every worker that has started materializing.
+Every setup and dispatch command is scoped to one exact instance ID so unrelated workers cannot be resumed or assigned work.
 If setup or dispatch fails, the materializer attempts to pause the workers it started.
 The command does not treat poormanray's detached job submission as